All Episodes

 We used Clark's own book to do it.

-I'm just going through Byron York's story here because he's got some interesting details.
+So the Time magazine, I'm just going through Byron York's story here because he's got some interesting details.

-And it's paddily obvious.
+And it's patently obvious.

-I mean, you know people with good spines, you know people that you got backbone, you know people that hang in there and you you know when you run into the backbone of America, and you know when you're running into people who are pretenders to it.
+You know when you run into the backbone of America and you know when you're running into people who are pretenders to it.

-And the pretenders to being the backbone of this country are the Democrats today, at least these vocal ones and loud ones elected in Washington, plus their kook fringe supporters out there in the blogosphere.
+At least these vocal ones and loud ones elected in Washington plus their kook fringe supporters out there in the blogosphere.

 Chambliss was perplexed.